Pixnix911/FrooExp/README.md

-# FrooExp
+# SakuraExp
-froot.club extension
+sakura.mba extension
-Download TamPerMonkey extension www.tampermonkey.net/ go to the froot.club press on the tampermonkey button add new script and paste script from "FrooExp script"
+Download TamPerMonkey extension www.tampermonkey.net/ go to the sakura.mba press on the tampermonkey button add new script and paste script from "SakuraExp script"